avkabanov/widgets-web-service/README.md

  - `refill-interval-millis` - time interval in millis to refill all Buckets
  - `default-rate-limit` - rate limit to default, not specified end-point

- Config additional endpoints can be made in `endpoints` section.
+Additional endpoints configuration can be made in `endpoints` section.
 For every endpoint `path` and `rate-limit` can be set

 ## Build and run
 Application can be started with a single command line